mocanxi/mocanxi.github.io/_includes/posts/2017-07-12-upgrading-eleme-to-pwa/en.md

 @owencm have written a great post ["Reactive Web Design: The secret to building web apps that feel amazing"](https://medium.com/@owencm/reactive-web-design-the-secret-to-building-web-apps-that-feel-amazing-b5cbfe9b7c50) covering both "Instant loads with skeleton screens" and "Stable loads via predefined sizes on elements" to improve perceived performance and user experience.
 Yes, we actually used both.

-What about we showing the end result after these optimizations first before entering technical nitty gritty?
+What  we showing the end result after these optimizations first before entering technical nitty gritty?
 There you go!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/K5JBGnMYO1s" frameborder="0" allowfullscreen></iframe>